michelezamuner/exp-simulation-architecture/docs/design/iteration-1/README.md

 For future iterations, we might want to add the ability to store configuration values that the simulation depends on, like the height of the ball, or the value of gravity.
 These configuration values should be changeable (but just when the simulation is not running), and it should be possible to reset them to the original values.

-Additionally, we want to be able to run the simulation in debug mode, where comprehensive logs of every simulation step is recorded.
-When the simulation is not running in debug mode, only warning, error and critical level logs are written.
+Additionally, we want to keep a log of all major events happening in the system, which will be simulation start, simulation stop, and errors.
+This would be useful to perform an audit of the application once every while, to check that everything is working properly.

 ## Actors and use cases